trebleshot/android/README.md

 Even though it should be easy to compile the app by yourself, you may need to;
 * Select a debug build variant (Build Variants > app > fossReliantDebug)
 * When deploying signed packages, create "signing.properties" in which the required properties are defined
-* Run the gradle task "generateLicenceReport" to sync the licences for used packages which is shown in the About section
+* Run the gradle task "generateLicenceReport" to sync the report of used packages which is shown in the About section

 ## Screenshots
 [<img src="fastlane/metadata/android/en-US/images/phoneScreenshots/shot_1.png" width=160>](fastlane/metadata/android/en-US/images/phoneScreenshots/shot_1.png)